 Kershaw County, SC crime data

 In 2019, the Sheriff’s Office of Kershaw County handled nearly 260 complaints against violent crimes and over 1750 reports of property crimes.
-While this may not seem like a lot when you compare the figures with those of other counties, pitching them against the averages of the previous year, brings out the truth.
+While this may not seem like a lot when comparing the figures with those of other counties, pitching them against the previous year’s averages reveals the truth.

-As compared to 2018, the violent crime rate rose by almost 10% and the property crime rate increased by around 7%.
-If this is allowed to continue, a double-digit increase may be seen in the coming years.
+As compared to 2018, the violent crime rate rose by almost 10%, and the property crime rate increased by around 7%.
+A double-digit increase may be seen in the coming years if this continues.